Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 She nodded.
 “Very clever.
 I’m sure that comes in handy from time-to-time.”

 I smiled a bit more.
 “We have confused a few people.”

 Her expression changed to a slight smile.
 “Then perhaps I have found the right people.
-I still wish to apply for a position.
-Even if you don’t have low berths, you still don’t have a Medic.”
+I still wish to apply for a positon.
+Even without low berths, you still don’t have a Medic.”

 I shook my head.
 “We get by with Percy.”

 She frowned at that.
 “Percy?
-I did not see anyone with that name on your manifest.”
+I did not see anyone with that name on the manifest.”

 I laughed.
 “Oh, we just call her that.
 P3RC-Y3.
 Our medbot.”